Multiple intelligences are rarely if ever, talked about in leadership circles.

-For example, the theory postulates that a child who learns to multiply easily is not necessarily more intelligent than a child who has more difficulty on this task.
+For example, the theory postulates that a child who learns to multiply easily is not necessarily more intelligent than a child who has more difficulty with this task.

 As such, I believe there are four kinds of intelligence that directly affect one’s leadership capabilities and methodologies to become a successful leadership practitioner.

-A holistic approach to leadership requires knowledge, i.e. intelligence, is these areas: Physical (PQ); Intellectual (IQ); Emotional (EQ); and Spiritual (SQ).
+A holistic approach to leadership requires knowledge, i.e., intelligence, in these areas: Physical (PQ); Intellectual (IQ); Emotional (EQ); and Spiritual (SQ).

 They are interrelated in that they build on each other as one’s intellectual level increases over time through normal life experiences, academic achievements, and professional expertise in our chosen fields.

 Christine McDougall, on her website Positive-Deviant, writes about the importance of Physical Intelligence (PQ) to the overall well-being of personal health and fitness.

 Physical Intelligence relates to Gardner’s bodily-kinesthetic intelligence.
 Furthermore, current studies and findings prove the necessity of maintaining a strong fitness level to improve longevity and body functions.
 PQ theory says that individuals need be knowledgeable in fitness, nutrition, and bodily wellness.

 Life-long learning is widely regarded as the increase in the intellectual level – IQ – of everyone wishing to improve one’s mind, professional expertise, and position in life.
 IQ contributes significantly to the personal “wisdom” one attains throughout the maturing process.